The DAX (Data Analysis Expression) formula language is one of the key pillars in Power BI.

 Lastly, you need to be familiar with the most important function in DAX – the CALCULATE function.
 You’ll encounter this function a lot of times during your analyses and calculations.
 There’s no other DAX function in Power BI that can match the usefulness of the CALCULATE function.

-Everything that I’ve mentioned here are the key insights about DAX that you should know before diving into any DAX calculations.
-In the next section, I’ll delve more about calculated columns and measures along with simple DAX calculations.
+Everything that I’ve mentioned here is the key insights about DAX that you should know before diving into any DAX calculations.
+In the next section, I’ll delve more into calculated columns and measures along with simple DAX calculations.

 Using Calculated Columns In Power BI

 As I have mentioned, you can write DAX calculations in Power BI by using either calculated columns or measures.
 First, I’ll show you how to use calculated columns.